SepehrRad/pds21/README.md

 Programming Data Science Project "Yellow Cab".
 University of Cologne - Summer Semester 2021

 yellowcab is a python package developed to enabling users to analyze New York taxi trip data.
 Interactive dashboards allows a quick and easy start in data exploration and visualization of various aspects of the data.
 Pre-trained machine learning models can be used to predict varius aspects of taxi trips.
-New models can be added using the implemented general procedure including data preparation, building a pipeline and reult validation.
+New models can be added using the implemented general procedure including data preparation, building a pipeline and result validation.

 ## Group